krootee/Ghost/README.md

 ### Voltage regulator

-The 7.4V Li-Po battery is connected to the XC-10A ESC, and it provides regulated +5V to the PCB.
+The 7.4V Li-Po battery is connected to the XC-10A ESC, and it provides regulated +5V/1A to the PCB.
+The Hobbyking XC-10A accepts from 3v-13V, so I could potentially use an 11.1V LiPo.

 On the PCB is a MIC5219-3.3YM5 voltage regulator for providing 3.3V.
 It has a max output of 500mA.

+### Toggle LEDs

+There are two leds, one red and one green, which can be toggled from Teensy.
+Only one of them can be active at any given time.

+When Teensy pin 2 is HIGH the transistor turns on, and the Green led lights up.
+When pin 2 is LOW the Red LED lights up.

+NB, in Rev 1 the schematic part for the transistor is wrong.
+It has switched Collector and Emitter, leaving the red led on always.

 ### GPIOs
 #### Startmodule